m50d/m50d.github.com/_posts/2013-12-03-language-design-is-hard.md

 To a certain extent, you get this in Python (and Ruby, as I understand it).
 Your build system is python; your Django models are python classes, and your routes are configured with a mix of code and decorators - and unlike Java annotations, decorators have well-defined semantics in Python, so this is really just pure python code.

 All this is true...ish.
 Django models are real python classes... sort of.
+In truth

 [another critique](http://www.reddit.com/r/haskell/comments/1pjjy5/odersky_the_trouble_with_types_strange_loop_2013/cd3bgcu)